 We deduct discounts, sales tax, and estimated refunds to arrive at net revenue.
 Sales tax collected from clients is not considered revenue and is included in accrued liabilities until remitted to the taxing authorities.
-All shipping costs are accounted for in cost of goods sold and all handling costs are accounted for as fulfillment costs within selling, general, and administrative expense ("SG&A"), and are therefore not evaluated as a separate performance obligation.
-Discounts are recorded as a reduction to revenue when the order is accepted.
-We record a refund reserve based on our historical refund patterns.
-Our refund reserve, which is included in accrued liabilities in the condensed consolidated balance sheets, was \$10.2 million and \$10.3 million as of October 29, 2022, and July 30, 2022, respectively.
+Our refund reserve is included in accrued liabilities in the condensed consolidated balance sheets.